Island Shangri-La Rooms and Suites

 - Complimentary Wi-Fi

 Basically, if you would like the one-way airport transportation, choose Virtuoso.
-If you’d like in-room dining as a breakfast option, choose Luxury Circle.
+If you’d like in-room dining as an additional breakfast option, choose Luxury Circle.